 As a therapist, I offer a safe, encouraging, and caring place for us to talk about your struggles.
 I consider it a privilege to journey with you as we face your problems together.

 I work with a diverse population of clients seeking assistance for abuse/trauma, anxiety, depression, low self-esteem, relationship and family issues, and more.
 My passion is helping clients who have experienced abuse, violence, and trauma.
-I also have sound experience treating children, adolescents, and their families.
+I also have sound experience treating adolescents and their families.
 I take great pleasure in working with all of my clients as they achieve healing and growth.

 CFCS Therapist Evelyn de Mos